-Throughout the course of our business, we have the opportunity to attend many car shows to demonstrate and market our products.
+Scott Ellis, Jax Wax — Throughout the course of our business at Jax Wax, we’ve had the opportunity to attend many car shows to demonstrate and market our products.
 The shows that we go to might be a casual cruise-in, a local or a national meet.
 Regardless of the type of show – there is always one thing that stands out — a nicely detailed car!

 Your ride might be a “driver”, a concourse-quality “trailer-queen” or even a racecar.
-No matter what you drive, there is no doubt that a detailed car that “pops” grabs your attention.
+No matter what you drive, there is no doubt that a detailed car that “pops” grabs attention.
 And who doesn’t like to drive a nicely detailed car?
-And if you are a gear-head like me, yes I have a great job!

 If you have a convertible or vinyl top, it’s time to dress it!
 Let’s talk a little about dressings here.
 For the most part, there are basically two kinds of dressings for vinyl, rubber, and plastic — they all are either water-based or solvent-based.
 You will want to use solvent-based dressings for the exterior of your ride — solvent-based dressings won’t wash right off and fall apart as water-based dressings will, and in my opinion give a richer, deeper luster.
-As well, a solvent-based dressing, like our Super Blue will do a better job for conditioning and UV protection.
+As well, a solvent-based dressing will do a better job for conditioning and UV protection.

 If you don’t have a convertible or vinyl top, start with a quick detailer/spray wax and a clean microfiber towel on the roof surface.